Adopted by Orange Public Library Board of Trustees on May 21, 2001 Revised & Adopted: 11/16/2009; 1/27/2014; 7/21/2014

-Orange Public Library wants children and families to view the library as a warm, inviting, and fun place to be; to enjoy their visits; and to develop a love of books, reading, and libraries.
+The Orange Public Library provides children and families an inviting and fun place to visit, to develop a love of books, reading and libraries.

-It is the responsibility of parents and guardians to ensure their children’s safety, welfare and behavior while in the library.
+It is the responsibility of parents, guardians and caregivers to ensure their child’s safety, welfare and behavior while in the library.
 Library staff members are not responsible for the direct supervision, safety, or welfare of any child.

 Library staff may not take a child away from the library for any reason.